cosmos/sdk-tutorials/academy/4-my-own-chain/create-handling.md

 ---
-title: Create the Game Handling
+title: Creating and Saving a Game Proper
 order: 7
 description: You create a proper game
 tag: deep-dive
 ---

-# Create the Game Handling
+# Creating and Saving a Game Proper

 <HighlightBox type="synopsis">